Seeing white sticky stuff on the Jade plant?

 But you should inspect it thoroughly to rule out some of the other bugs' problems.

-You can spray insecticides or some homemade solutions to remove Mealyabugs from the plant.
+You can spray insecticides or homemade solutions to remove Mealyabugs from the plant.

-Similar to the Mealybugs problem, you can use garden insecticides or homemade solutions to get rid of Aphids.
+Like the Mealybugs problem, you can use garden insecticides or homemade solutions to eliminate Aphids.

 You should also consider using water spray on the plants, as it might help in reducing the infestation to a great extent.